gpalomar12/Data-Projects-Portfolio/hospital_operations_analysis/README.md

 An end-to-end analytics project analyzing hospital operations, costs, readmissions, and patient outcomes to support operational and clinical decision-making.

+---
+## ⚠️ Important Note: Synthetic Dataset Performance

+**This project achieved perfect model performance (AUC: 1.0) due to the deterministic nature of the synthetic dataset.** The readmission patterns in this data are highly predictable from the available features, resulting in perfect classification scores.

+**What this means:**
+- ✅ Demonstrates complete ML methodology and pipeline design
+- ✅ Shows data engineering, feature engineering, and model evaluation skills
+- ⚠️ Perfect scores reflect dataset characteristics, not expected real-world performance

+**Expected real-world performance:**
+- AUC typically 0.70-0.85 for readmission prediction
+- Some irreducible uncertainty due to patient behavior and external factors
+- Regular model retraining needed as patterns evolve

+**Bottom line:** This project showcases technical skills and business communication.
+The methodology is production-ready; the perfect scores are dataset-specific.

+*Throughout this README, metrics marked with * indicate perfect performance due to synthetic data structure.*

+---

 ## 🎯 Key Takeaways for Recruiters

 **⏱️ Quick Summary:** Predictive analytics project identifying $1.2M in hospital cost savings through machine learning and executive dashboards